 Background.

-I am currently a Senior Lecturer at the School of Computer Science and Informatics at Cardiff University.
-I am also a UKRI Future Leaders Fellow since February 2021, and lead the Cardiff NLP group.
+I am currently a Professor at the School of Computer Science and Informatics at Cardiff University.

 at the Linguistic Computing Laboratory (LCL) of Sapienza University of Rome.